jecki/DHParser/documentation_src/manuals/05_testing.rst

-In Digital-Humanities-Test-scenarios, formal grammars are not only used for parsing strictly defined formal notations (e.g. LaTeX) but also for retro-digitalization or, rather, re-structuring of "semi-structured" human-written documents with a notation the rules of which are only verbally described, often somewhat vague and incomplete and in practice not always followed diligently.
+In Digital-Humanities-Test-scenarios, formal grammars are not only used for parsing strictly defined formal notations (e.g. LaTeX) but also for retro-digitization or, rather, re-structuring of "semi-structured" human-written documents with a notation the rules of which are only verbally described, often somewhat vague and incomplete and in practice not always followed diligently.
 Examples are dictionaries (see `Zacherl